Reverse DNS Lookup

 Introducing Our Reverse DNS Lookup Tool

-Our Reverse DNS Lookup finds the domain/hostname associated with an IP address by querying the PTR record configured for that IP address.
+Our reverse host name lookup tool finds the domain/hostname associated with an IP address by querying the PTR record configured for that IP address.
 It provides a number of uses for network administrators and website managers, such as improving email security and identifying website traffic.
 Our tool provides an easy solution to check reverse DNS as compared to other methods such as using the command line on your device.

 Enter an IP address (e.g., 8.8.8.8) to start the reverse IP lookup.

-Here is how you can perform a reverse IP lookup with our tool:
+Here is how you can perform a reverse domain name lookup with our tool:

-• Enter the IP address in the reverse DNS lookup tool (ensure it's correct).
+• Enter the IP address in our tool (ensure it's correct).

 • Click on the Submit button.